Need an Asterisk setup? Why not combine the long term support of an Ubuntu LTS release with the long term support of a Certified Asterisk release?

 And you’re done.

-One response to “Install Certified Asterisk 13 from source on Ubuntu 14.04 LTS”
+1 thought on “Install Certified Asterisk 13 from source on Ubuntu 14.04 LTS”

 Thanks for the article!